JiayingClaireWu/missing_ds_semester/README.md

 - Junior Data Scientist
 - Job seekers in data science and analytics field
-- Career transitioner from other areas to the data science field
+- Career transitioners from other areas to the data science field
 - Anyone interested in the gaps between academia and industry for data scientists

 ### Syllabus